InsertChat vs Front

 | Security | Roles, scoped workspaces, deletable history | Varies by vendor |

-Outcome-focused reasons teams move to a workspace approach.
+Outcome-focused reasons teams move to an AI workspace approach.

 - A faster decision on what to use for your workflow